-Childcare will involve you caring for or supervising a child or multiple children between the ages of six weeks to thirteen years.
-The childcare industry can be broken into a number of different areas based on the age of the children because they have such different needs; early years (pre-school), children (school age), young people (teenagers) or families.
+Childcare will involve you caring for or supervising a child, or multiple children, between the ages of six weeks to thirteen years old.
+The childcare industry can be broken into a number of different areas based on the age of the children due to their different needs; early years (pre-school), children (school age), young people (teenagers) or families.

-From teaching or management to nursery nursing or nannying there are a lot of opportunities for you.
-Don't think small when you consider the childcare industry!
-It's not just about working in a nursery; you could be in a school or even in somebodies house caring for their family.
+From teaching, learning management, nursery care or nannying, there is a huge variation of opportunities for you if you’re passionate about caring for children.
+Don’t think small (even though they might be!) when you consider the childcare industry!
+It’s not just about working in a nursery or school; you could be a child care worker or even a carer working alongside a family in their home.

 The most common qualification in childcare to look out for are CACHE (Council for Awards in Care, Health and Education) qualifications, which range from entry level to level 5 opportunities (for experienced professionals).
 CACHE qualifications are well known and widely respected throughout the childcare industry.

 The industry is very rewarding, and you’ll be able to see the difference that you’re making every day.
 You’re going to play a massive role in the development of the children that you work with, and you could even get to see how they progress and advance as they grow up!
 You could make an impact on thousands of people’s lives, so why not check to see what’s out there?